 China’s exports fell 3.3% in dollar terms (yoy) during May, which contrasts the unexpected increase of 8.2% recorded in April.
 The positive data for April largely reflected a catch-up in shipments of products that were ordered during February and March ahead of countries going into lockdown.
 The regional export picture has been impacted by the various lockdown measures in the US and Europe in particular.
 Strong exports of medical supplies, including Personal Protection Equipment (PPE) helped to limit the overall decline.

 If the more pessimistic forecasts for Q2 play out in reality, 4 - 6 million jobs could be lost in manufacturing from China's total manufacturing sector workforce of approximately 105 million people.
 It is worth noting that whilst the export sector still accounts for 18% of China's GDP — and in sectors such as garments (30-40%), computers (70%) and machinery (20-25%) — a significant portion of business profits are linked to exports.

 With global demand running at a lower level, Chinese exporters are looking at how to re-direct their products to the domestic market where demand is currently stronger.
 Local government support is starting to kick in around that – for example, in Dounguan (Southern China) companies are understood to be gaining assistance to promote their goods to domestic markets and to access ecommerce channels.

 However, it should be noted that despite the decline in exports, China still managed to post a massive trade surplus of US$63 billion in May, due slumping imports and favourable commodity prices (eg. crude oil and natural gas).

 Advice to exporters

-Examples of sectors that could potentially rebound more quickly during a market recovery are seen to be:
+Examples of sectors that could potentially rebound more quickly during a market recovery are: